NLP/Grammatica/README.md

 # TODO:
 ```
--Move enums and structs to a single file or to their own files

 -Find a general way to calculate the subject, verb, object of the syntax tree and sentence
 -Add cases for multiple nouns in noun phrase, verbs in verb phrase, etc.
 -Change heaad word of Prep Phrase to the Prep
 -Test the Syntax Tree
--Install qtSQL
 -Integrate the Word enums and structs with Grammar enums and structs
 -Create Parser Class: Given a Grammar Structure and an Input, it will create all of
 the possible trees (or paths) allowed by the Grammar Structure and will match it with the Input Sequence.